 Braces need to be positively connected at each end and the anchoring structure must be adequately strong and rigid.

-The minimum design force for the braces should be at least 2 percent of the total force in the damaged column.
+The minimum design force for the braces should be at least 2 percent of the form i percent of the total force in the damaged column.
 If the column is mis-aligned, the design force should be 5 percent minimum.